WE ARE OPEN FOR THE 2025 SEASON

 800,000-1,000,000 Scoville units

 Related to the Ghost pepper, these Funky peppers took us by surprise last year.
 Extremely prolific plant which would do well staked based on the size of the plant and pods.
 A couple of these peppers are large enough to make a small batch of hot sauce.
 Pods are dark green which ripen to a school bus yellow.
-Seeds and info from White Hot Peppers.

 800,000-1,200,000 Scoville units.